Run a PaperCut NG or MF Release Station from a Raspberry Pi

 Obtain the latest Raspberry Pi Release Station image

-Go to https://www.papercut.com/tour/raspberry-pi/#download to get the latest version of the PaperCut Release station image built on top of Raspian GNU/Linux.
+Please download the PaperCut Release station image built on top of Raspbian GNU/Linux below:

 Setup instructions for the Raspberry Pi Release Station

 The instructions assume some basic understanding of managing Raspberry Pis and using the Linux command line.
 It is very unlikely that a Pi Zero or a Raspberry Pi model A will be suitable because of a lack of network and USB connections.